| arya-avalokitesvaro bodhisattvo gambhiram prajnaparamitacaryam

 immaculate, neither deficient nor overfilled.

-no mental imaging, no consciousness; no eye, ear, nose, tongue, body, or
+no feeling,no mental imaging, no consciousness; no eye, ear, nose, tongue,

 states; no visual element, and so forth, until one comes to no